ANTARCTICA Day 6: Almirante Brown Base & the Cuverville Island Penguins

 When we returned to the ship the crew had prepared a BBQ lunch on deck.
 We ate hot dogs and burgers with the most spectacular view, after which I enjoyed a soak in the top deck hot tub while we cruised to our next destination, Cuverville Island.
 As we made our way to Cuverville, the clouds at last started to part and the blue sky showed for the first time since we had been in Antarctica.

-Cuverville Island is home to the largest colony of Gentoo penguins on the Antarctic Peninsula, 6,000 nesting pairs (so I guess 12,000 penguins and their babies?).
-We arrived to shore and were briefed again that we should attempt to give the penguins 5 meters of space, but we all knew this was going to be impossible.
-As usual the penguins were welcome to come up to us if they so pleased, and that they did.
-I sat in one place on the shore for a while watching penguins laying on their bellies doing nothing, penguins standing in one place doing nothing, penguins splashing in the water, penguins sliding down the snow on their bellies, chicks chasing their parents and one another, parents regurgitating food for their chicks, penguins fighting off aggressive skuas, and penguins in every cycle of life from just hatched to being killed by a skua to dead to very dead to very very dead to skeletons.
+We arrived to shore and were briefed again that we should try our best to give the penguins 5 meters of space (but we all knew this was going to be impossible, because penguins do what they want!).
+Penguins were welcome to come up to us if they so pleased, and that they did!
+I sat in one place on the shore, watching penguins laying on their bellies doing nothing, penguins standing in one place doing nothing, penguins splashing in the water, penguins sliding down the snow on their bellies, chicks chasing their parents and one another, parents regurgitating food for their chicks, penguins fighting off aggressive skuas, and penguins in every cycle of life (from just hatched, to being killed by a skua 😭, to dead 😖, to very dead 😢, to skeletons 😞.
 It was the whole penguin circle of life happening all around me.
-When walking around I constantly needed to be very careful where I stepped because every 4 steps there would be a penguin laying there.
+When walking around needed to be very careful where I stepped, because every few steps there would be a penguin laying.

 Alex and I set up GoPros around the beach and captured video and timelapses of the Penguins doing their thing.
 We caught video of one curious penguin investigating the GoPro.